theforeman/smart_proxy_dhcp_dnsmasq/README.md

 For best results, the write config should point to a file in a dnsmasq `conf-dir` which only the smart-proxy uses.

+### dnsmasq.conf Notes

+Whilst dnsmasq can support a variety of formats of several of the parameters in dnsmasq.conf the plugin currently only supports specific versions of those formats;
+* `dhcp-range`: MUST include the netmask, e.g. &lt;start address&gt;,&lt;end address&gt;,&lt;netmask&gt;,&lt;ttl&gt; (**NOTE:** the plugin only supports a single subnet currently).
+* `dhcp-host`: MUST be in &lt;MAC&gt;,&lt;IP&gt;,&lt;hostname&gt;,&lt;ttl(*optional*)&gt; format, this differs from the example provided in the currently distributed default dnsmasq.conf which has hostname before IP but dnsmasq has no issue with the alternate field ordering (**NOTE:** the plugin does NOT handle the use of DHCP client IDs currently).

 ## Contributing

 Fork and send a Pull Request.
 Thanks!